Overview

 The industry-approved PPE and uniform you’ll need will be discussed during your orientation.

-Personal protective equipment will cost $50 or higher, depending on individual requirements.
 Dental assistants must wear safety glasses or face shields during dental procedures.
-Glasses must have solid side shields and cannot be regular prescription glasses.
-Prescription lenses can be placed in safety glass frames, or the dental assistant can wear safety glasses which fit over prescription glasses or a face shield over safety glasses.
+Safety glasses must have solid side shields and cannot be regular prescription glasses.
+Prescription lenses can be placed in safety glass frames, or you can wear safety glasses which fit over prescription glasses or a face shield over safety glasses.

 Additional fees

-• A fee is associated with obtaining a Police Information Check, payable to the police or the Royal Canadian Mounted Police.
+• A fee is associated with obtaining a police information check, including a vulnerable sector check, payable to the police or the Royal Canadian Mounted Police (RCMP).

-• Students must have their immunizations reviewed by the SAIT Health Clinic.
+• You must have your immunizations reviewed by the SAIT Health Clinic.
 There is a $75 charge to review vaccine history.
-Any vaccines to be administered will result in additional charges.
+Any vaccines you need to be administered will result in additional charges.

-• A fee of approximately $50 – $100 is associated with an Electronic Student Permit Checking submission required for clinical practicum placements, payable to Synergy Gateway through the Verified software platform.
+• A fee of approximately $50 to $100 is associated with an electronic student permit checking submission required for clinical practicum placements, payable to Synergy Gateway through the Verified software platform.

 sait